ndrakos/blog/_posts/2022-09-14-Updates_on_COSMOS-Web_Images.md

 I have a directory in home in which I'll put my scripts, and I will create a directory in "n23data1" where I will store all the data

-I will use the path Henry gave for the CRDS files, so I don't have to redownload them.
+I will use the path Henry gave for the CRDS files and Mirage reference files, so I don't have to redownload them.

-I am waiting to hear if I should download the Mirage reference files, or if someone already has them on CANDIDE.

 ### Conda environment